gitbitgames/Book-Store-Catalog-App/README.md

 - Close the app

 Updating an entry requires that you select the record and then update the new information, and then click the "update" button.

+You can also run the file via the executable provided.